Does Your Car Insurer Need to Know All Your Kids? Michigan Cases Raise Question

 - Request a written explanation: Ask for an explanation in writing, and request your insurer cite specific policy language that explains the reason for the denial.

-- Ask to correct or reinstate your coverage: In some situations, your insurer may be willing to help you correct or reinstate your coverage.
+- Ask to correct or reinstate your coverage: In some situations, your insurer might be willing to help you correct or reinstate your coverage.
 Now is the time to ask for details about what changes you need to make to correct the issue.

 Don't delay these steps.
 It's important to act quickly after receiving a denial, especially if medical bills or vehicle damage are involved.
 These situations highlight how small details in insurance paperwork can carry major financial consequences.